A Computational Study for Solving Decision-Dependent Robust Problems as Bilevel Optimization Problems: Computational Study

 \section{Computational Study}

-In the computational study, we consider the decision-dependent robust versions of the shortest path problem, the knapsack problem, and the portfolio selection problem as described in the previous sections.
-We start with continuous uncertainty sets that can be tackled both by the classic (duality-based) robust approach and by the bilevel reformulations.
-More precisely, this corresponds to a budgeted uncertainty set for all three applications and a continuous knapsack uncertainty set, see~\textcite{poss2013}, for the knapsack problem.
-The goal is to compare the computational performance of robust and bilevel approaches w.r.t.\ runtimes and branch-and-bound nodes.
-As a second part of the computational study, we consider the binary knapsack uncertainty set for the shortest path problem and the knapsack problem.
-For these two applications, we report numerical results based on the bilevel reformulation described in Section~\ref{sec:short-path-probl:discrete-dd-rob-model} and Section~\ref{sec:knapsack-probl:discrete-dd-rob-model} using the mixed-integer bilevel solver~\textsf{MibS}~1.2.0, which internally uses the mixed-integer linear optimization solver \textsf{CPLEX}~22.1.1.
-A detailed outline of the following computational study is given by Table~\ref{tab:summary-compu}.
+In this computational study, we consider the decision-dependent robust versions of the shortest-path problem, the knapsack problem, and the portfolio selection problem as described in the previous section.
+We start with continuous uncertainty sets from Section~\ref{sec:num-results:cont}.
+The respective problems can be tackled both by the classic (duality-based) robust approach stated in Problem~\eqref{eq:general-model:classic-robust-reformulation} and by the single-level reformulations of the bilevel reformulation stated in Problems~\eqref{eq:general-model:bilevel-reformulation:sd:single-level} and~\eqref{eq:general-model:bilevel-reformulation:kkt:single-level}.
+We consider the continuous budgeted uncertainty set from Section~\ref{sec:num-results:cont:budgeted} and the continuous knapsack uncertainty set from Section~\ref{sec:num-results:cont:knapsack}.
+The goal is to compare the computational performance of robust and bilevel approaches derived from Section~\ref{sec:general-model} w.r.t.\ runtimes and branch-and-bound nodes.
+We omit the results for the KKT-based single-level reformulation~\eqref{eq:general-model:bilevel-reformulation:kkt:single-level} because preliminary experiments revealed that it is not competitive with the duality-based approach.
+In the second part of the computational study, we consider the discrete uncertainty sets, namely the discrete budgeted uncertainty set from Section~\ref{sec:num-results:discrete:budgeted} and the discrete knapsack uncertainty set from Section~\ref{sec:num-results:discrete:knapsack}.
+Here, we compare the results for the bilevel reformulation solved with the mixed-integer linear bilevel solver \textsf{MibS} \parencite{mibs} and the results obtained using the quantified integer programming solver~\textsf{Yasol} \parencite{yasol2017}. \textsf{MibS} solves the bilevel reformulation~\eqref{eq:general-model:bilevel-reformulation} while \textsf{Yasol} solves the resulting quantified integer programs (QIPs).
+For details on QIPs in the context of decision-dependent robust optimization and the two different formulations considered in this computational study, we refer to the Appendix~\ref{sec:qip-models}.

+Our open-source implementation and all instances used in this computational study are publicly available at~\url{https://github.com/simstevens/ddro-via-bilevel}.